voluntarily/vly2/README.md

 This is an open source project and you are welcome to contribute at any level you feel comfortable.
 Find out more about the project at the [Website](http://voluntari.ly) and then...

-1. Say hi or ask questions in the gitter chat room above
+1. Say hello, or ask questions in the [Gitter Chatroom](https://gitter.im/voluntarily/community "Chatroom")
-2. email team@voluntari.ly to tell us about yourself
+2. email team@voluntari.ly and tell us about yourself
 3. [Start Reading documentation](https://voluntarily.atlassian.net/wiki/spaces/VP/overview)
 4. Build the code - below
 5. Add yourself to the CONTRIBUTORS file, check it in and send us a pull request - see this ticket [VP-82](https://voluntarily.atlassian.net/browse/VP-82)